Dear Families, Coaches and Committee members,

 The grading season is always an intense experience, not less because its early in the year and it can feel like we are suddenly thrust head long into heavy schedule of games with highly competitive Melbourne clubs.
 It can be quite a cultural shock as well as a physical and mental transition.
 The Committee are very proud of all our players and coaches for how you have stepped up to these demands and for your professional and sporting attitude and behaviour.

-There are many contributing factors to incidents of poor behaviour, but there several mitigating factors which if addressed should help us more confidently, safely and effectively promote a positive playing environment for 2021 season.
+There are many contributing factors to incidents of poor behaviour, but there several mitigating factors which if addressed should help us more confidently, safely and effectively promote a positive playing environment for 2023/4 seasons.
 These relate to ensuring club officials and marshals are more fully informed and educated about; our roles and powers in such situations, the relevant Football Victoria statutes and what we can do in these situations to help reduce tensions and our options are when this is not possible.

 - What constitutes poor behaviour?
 What is an is not acceptable?